-Microbial micro-organisms, or bacteria and moulds, spoil food by eating the cell structure and then increasing in number.
+Microbial micro-organisms – bacteria and fungi causing mould – spoil food by eating the cell structure and then increasing in number.
 Think of how sliced ham gets slimy when it's been in the fridge too long.
 Some micro-organisms are bad not only because they spoil the smell, texture and nutritional value of food, but also because they're poisonous!
 While most pathogenic micro-organisms can be easily killed by thorough cooking, some produce toxins that aren't destroyed that simply.

-Some foods deteriorate suddenly when they get below certain temperatures.
+Some foods also deteriorate quickly when they get below certain temperatures.
 This often occurs when the food freezes.
 Other foods undergo subtler changes when they get too cold, such as some tropical fruits and vegetables.
-Foods like lettuce are mostly water, so they freeze easily when in temperatures below 0°C and when they thaw you can see the cell structure has been destroyed – they turn into a jelly-like mess.
+Foods like lettuce and cucumber are mostly water, so they freeze easily when in temperatures below 0°C and when they thaw you can see the cell structure has been destroyed – they turn into a jelly-like mess.

-Another example is frozen peas; these lose moisture, which you'll see as loose ice crystals that form within the packet.
+Another example is frozen peas which can lose moisture.
+You'll see this as loose ice crystals that form within the packet.

 Freezer burn occurs when water moves out of the surface of a frozen food.
 When air reaches the frozen food, it causes dehydration and oxidation.
 It's generally caused by non-airtight packaging, and it happens more when temperature fluctuations are high.
 When the food thaws you'll see the texture has spoiled.

 Oxidisation and other chemical changes are also slowed right down at -18°C. Fatty foods tend to have a shorter storage life in the freezer as the fats become rancid faster than some of the other ageing effects.